Pierre visits the World Expo in Brussels in 1958 with his son François.

 In 1950 Pierre met his wife to be Odile Schreiner.
 Daughter of a landowner and farmer from Godbrange, the Schreiner family had also gone through turbulent times during the war.
 Arrested for three weeks in July 1942, father Schreiner and the whole family (wife and three children) were among the first fifty families to be deported by the Nazis in September 1942.
 On 23 September 1942 the national newspaper Luxemburger Wort listed all fifty families with name, address and profession as a warning to others.
 The reason given for the resettlement was that the families were known in various circles to be unwilling to regard themselves and behave as German minded and German conscious citizens.
 Through a new work assignment and settlement centre they would be given the opportunity to become a valuable member of the German national community.

-Left: Pierre with wife Odile, son François and Pierre`s parents.
-Centre: Pierre with François in 1958 at the Worldexpo Brussels.
+Left: Pierre with wife Odile, son François and Odile`s parents Jean-Pierre and Nathalie Schreiner.
 RIght: Pierre and family, weekend outing in 1959

 The family maintained close ties to Doennange, returning to the farm for traditional celebrations like All Saints’ Day, Christmas, and summer holidays.
 Summer was also a time for travel.
 Pierre would take the family across Europe in their car and caravan, with regular stops in France and Belgium.
 These trips sometimes included visits to old resistance friends in the north and in Draguignan, in southern France.